Research Microbiologist — Division of Microbiology

 Sangeeta Khare, M.S., Ph.D.

-Dr. Sangeeta Khare joined NCTR as a research microbiologist in the Division of Microbiology in 2010.
-She completed her Bachelor’s degree and Master’s degree from Kanpur University, India in life sciences with an emphasis on microbiology and immunology.
-She obtained her Ph.D. from the All India Institute of Medical Sciences in New Delhi, India in 1996, in immunomodulation as an alternative for the treatment of infectious disease.
+Dr. Sangeeta Khare joined FDA’s National Center for Toxicological Research (NCTR) as a research microbiologist in the Division of Microbiology in 2010.
+She earned a bachelor’s degree and master’s degree from Kanpur University, India, in life sciences with an emphasis on microbiology and immunology.
+She obtained a Ph.D. from the All India Institute of Medical Sciences in New Delhi, India in immunomodulation as an alternative for the treatment of infectious disease.

-Dr. Khare was awarded a College of Medicine postdoctoral fellowship in 1997 from the University of Saskatchewan in Saskatoon, Canada to work on the relationship between dose of antigen and bias for Th1 versus Th2 immune response.
-Thereafter, she moved to the College of Veterinary Medicine and Biomedical Sciences, at Texas A&M University where she worked as a research scientist and assistant professor.
-She conducted research on the host-pathogen interaction with emphasis on the receptor-ligand interaction, enteric pathogens and gut-associated mucosal immunity.
-Currently she has an adjunct faculty appointment at Texas A&M University.
-Dr. Khare has extensive experience working in BSL3- and A-BSL3-level laboratories.
+Dr. Khare was awarded a College of Medicine postdoctoral fellowship from the University of Saskatchewan in Saskatoon, Canada, to work on the relationship between dose of antigen and bias for Th1 versus Th2 immune response.
+She then moved to the College of Veterinary Medicine and Biomedical Sciences at Texas A&M University (as a research scientist and assistant professor) where she conducted research on the host-pathogen interaction with emphasis on the receptor-ligand interaction, enteric pathogens, and gut mucosal immunity.
+Dr. Khare has extensive experience working in bio safety level (BSL)-3 and animal-BSL-3-level laboratories.
 She established a special topic course at Texas A&M University to teach various compliance issues of “Laboratory Biosafety and Biosecurity” (BSL-2 and BSL-3) to undergraduate and graduate students.
+Dr. Khare is also an adjunct faculty at Texas A&M University.

 - 2019 Indo-US Professorship by the American Society for Microbiology and the Indo-US Science and Technology Forum